Recipes from the Garden of Contentment

-Recipes from the Garden of Contentment (隨園食單 (Suíyuán Shídān)) is a work on cooking and gastronomy written by the Qing-dynasty painter and poet Yuan Mei.
+Recipes from the Garden of Contentment (隨園食單 (Suíyuán Shídān)) is a work on cooking and gastronomy written by Yuan Mei.
 It is known in English under various titles, including Food Lists of the Garden of Contentment, Menus from the Garden of Contentment, Recipes from Sui Garden and The Way of Eating.
-It was originally published in 1792 (the 57th year of Qianlong Emperor), and contains instructions and critiques on Chinese cuisine as well as a large number of recipes of dishes from the period.
+It was originally published in 1792 and contains instructions and critiques on Chinese cuisine as well as a large number of recipes of dishes from the period.
 It was updated by Xia Chuanzheng in the late 19th century, and not translated into English in complete form until 2018.

 Content

 The work reflects Yuan's "orthodox" literati stance on Chinese cuisine, which derided the opulent displays and dishes in banquets of his time.
 Yuan also resented what he regarded as the corruption of Chinese food by Manchu cooks.
 The work contains a preface, two chapters on gastronomy, and 12 chapters on recipes using various ingredients: